-This free guitar notes map contains several diagrams showing the note on the fretboard for each musical key.
+This free guitar notes map contains several diagrams showing the notes on the fretboard for each musical key.

 This will help you understand the fretboard step-by-step , starting from a fretboard map with natural notes only , and introducing one sharp or flat note at a time.

-This tool will shows you the notes on the fretboard.
+This tool shows you the notes on the fretboard.

-Click on a fret or select the name of a note and the tool will tell you the note or the fret position. (like this interactive tools?
+Click on a fret or select the name of a note and the tool will tell you the note or the fret position. (like this tool?
 Check the other guitar learning software )

-The picture above shows you the notes of the fretboard.
+The picture above shows you the notes on the fretboard.

-At first sight, it seems just a big mess: many frets, sharps, flats.
+At first sight, it seems just a big mess: many note names scattered all around.